Nafiz43/ReACTive/README.md

 ### Use Case 1: Finding ReACTs to Tune Features

 ReACTive can be used to find the ReACTs responsible for tuning a particular feature.
 Hovering over a node provides a detailed description of the node through tooltips.
 Hovering over an edge reveals relevant information, including article count, references, and links.
-Users can directly access articles from the tool that observed the relationship between a ReACT and a feature.
+Users can directly access articles from the tool that observes the relationship between a ReACT and a feature.

 Clicking on a specific feature node in the graph highlights all associated ReACT nodes, offering insights into the ReACTs to consider when tuning a particular feature.